HL7/fhir-ipa/input/pagecontent/conformance.md

 <div class="bg-success" markdown="1">
-This page defines how CapabilityStatements are used and the expectations for mandatory and must support elements.
 IPA conformant servers SHALL support:

- - the resources as profiled by IPA to represent clinical information (Profile Support) and <span class="bg-success" markdown="1">[the RESTful FHIR API](http://hl7.org/fhir/R4/http.html)</span><!-- new-content --> interactions defined for it (Interaction Support) which is documented on this page.
+ - the resources as profiled by IPA to represent clinical information (Profile Support) and <span class="bg-success" markdown="1">[the RESTful FHIR API](http://hl7.org/fhir/R4/http.html)</span><!-- new-content --> interactions defined for it (Interaction Support)
+ - the SMART on FHIR obligations and capabilities

- - the SMART on FHIR obligations and capabilities which is documented on the [Gaining Access to a Patient Record](access.html) page.
+This page documents how CapabilityStatements declare conformance to the IPA Profiles and their FHIR Interactions.
+It also defines the expectations for mandatory and must-support elements.
+The SMART on FHIR obligations and capabilities are documented on the [Gaining Access to a Patient Record](access.html) page.

 Note that the conformance verbs - SHALL, SHOULD, MAY - used in this guide are defined by the [FHIR Conformance Rules](http://hl7.org/fhir/conformance-rules.html).
 </div><!-- new-content -->